nitipit/packet-ui/docs-src/guide/getting-started/es6.html.md

 # ES6 Modules

-To use ES6 **export & import** in browser, Javascript build/bundler tools is needed.
-We recommend using [Parcel](https://v2.parceljs.org/)
+Javascript build/bundler tools is required to use ES6 **export & import** in browser, We recommend using [Parcel](https://v2.parceljs.org/)